Commercial real estate is gaining momentum and is witnessing healthy demand, especially in the office space segment.

 That is evidenced by the fact that Noida accounted for roughly 29 percent of the total demand of the overall leasing volume in the NCR over the past five years.

 Further, as compared to 2017’s first quarter demand, 2018’s first quarter witnessed double the demand with one million sq ft of absorption.
-In the upcoming years, the city would also be host to multinationals, as per the extensive report.
+In the upcoming years, the city will also be host to multinationals, as per the extensive report.

 For Gurugram, the report mentioned that over the past five years, it has been capturing about 60 percent of the total regional office demand.